osrf/buildfarm-tools/playbook/buildfarmer/looking_for_regressions.md

 # Looking for regressions

-The first task of the buildfarmer is to look for build and test regressions.
+One of the buildfarmer priorities is to look for build and test regressions.
 To do that you may follow the next steps:

 ## 1. Check failing jobs on buildfarm dashboards